sudo-vaibhav/rozgar/README.md

 # Learnings from the Hackathon

   The most important thing we feel that we learnt by participating in this hackathon is the importance of focusing on making an MVP and not getting stuck in the     petty and less important stuff.
 Had we focussed too much on the intricacies without considering our target audience and the users needs, we would have never been   able to finish this app.
-We would like to thank @ACM-VIT for this opportunity :blush:

 # Getting Started
 **Note:** Make sure your Flutter environment is setup.